Aidistides/Hyperspectral-Soil-Spectrum/README.md

 This pipeline converts raw spectral data into actionable soil intelligence.

+This pipeline converts hyperspectral reflectance into actionable soil intelligence.

 Instead of sampling soil manually, we:
 - scan entire fields using UAV hyperspectral imaging
 - reconstruct chemical and biological properties from spectral signatures